Impact of the Rotation and Compactness of Progenitors on the Mass of Black Holes: Introduction

-This basic framework is complicated by uncertainties on CCSN models (e.g. \citealt{janka2012,janka2017,foglizzo2015,sukhbold2016,pejcha2015}), by the existence of other explosion mechanisms, such as electron-capture supernovae \citep{nomoto1984,nomoto1987,jones2013}, pulsational pair instability supernovae (PPISNe) and pair instability supernovae (PISNe) \citep{fowler1964,barkat1967,woosley2007,woosley2017,woosley2019}, and by the complex physics of massive star evolution.
+This basic framework is complicated by uncertainties on CCSN models (e.g. \citealt{janka2012,janka2017,foglizzo2015,sukhbold2016,pejcha2015,burrows2018,ebinger2019a,ebinger2019b}), by the existence of other explosion mechanisms, such as electron-capture supernovae \citep{nomoto1984,nomoto1987,jones2013}, pulsational pair instability supernovae (PPISNe) and pair instability supernovae (PISNe) \citep{fowler1964,barkat1967,woosley2007,woosley2017,woosley2019}, and by the complex physics of massive star evolution.

-In particular, population-synthesis models used to investigate the mass function of (single and binary) BHs (e.g. \citealt{bethe1998, portegieszwart1998, belczynski2002, belczynski2008, belczynski2010, mapelli2013,mennekens2014,spera2015,spera2017,eldridge2016,stevenson2017,giacobbo2018,giacobbo2018b,kruckow2018,spera2019,eldridge2019,stevenson2019}) usually do not include stellar rotation among their ingredients.
+In particular, population-synthesis models used to investigate the mass function of (single and binary) BHs (e.g. \citealt{bethe1998, portegieszwart1998, belczynski2002, belczynski2008, belczynski2010, mapelli2013,mennekens2014,spera2015,spera2017,eldridge2016,stevenson2017,mapelli2017,mapelli2018,giacobbo2018,giacobbo2018b,kruckow2018,spera2019,eldridge2019,mapelli2019,stevenson2019}) usually do not include stellar rotation among their ingredients.
 This might be a serious issue, because stellar rotation can dramatically affect the evolution of the progenitor star \citep{limongi2018,dvorkin2018,groh2019}.
 Rotation has (at least) two competing effects on stellar evolution.
 It enhances chemical mixing \citep{meynet2005,ekstrom2012,chieffi2013,marchant2016, demink2016, mandel2016}, leading to the development of larger stellar cores, and at the same time enhances mass loss, quenching the final stellar mass (see e.g. \citealt{limongi2017} for a review).
-Stars with He core $M_{\rm He}>64$ M$_\odot$ ($64\gtrsim{}M_{\rm He}/{\rm M}_\odot{}\gtrsim{}32$) are expected to undergo a PISN (PPISN) leaving no compact remnant (a smaller compact object).
-Since stellar rotation leads to the formation of more massive He cores, especially at low metallicity where winds are quenched, the minimum zero-age main sequence (ZAMS) mass for a rotating star to enter PISN and PPISN can be significantly smaller than the minimum ZAMS mass for a non-rotating star.
+Stars with He core $135\gtrsim{}M_{\rm He}/{\rm M}_\odot{}\gtrsim{}64$ are expected to undergo a PISN leaving no compact remnant.
+Stars with $64\gtrsim{}M_{\rm He}/{\rm M}_\odot{}\gtrsim{}32$ experience enhanced mass loss because of pulsational pair instability.
+Since stellar rotation leads to the formation of more massive He cores, especially at low metallicity where winds are quenched, the minimum zero-age main sequence (ZAMS) mass for a rotating star to undergo PISN and PPISN can be significantly smaller than the minimum ZAMS mass for a non-rotating star.